 1940s Bikini or Two Piece Bathing Suit

 The bikini was officially invented in 1946 and named after the Bikini Atoll in the south Pacific where the U.S. performed nuclear tests.
-This suit was tiny, revealing the belly button and buttox (gasp!.)
+This suit was tiny, revealing the belly button and buttox (gasp!)
 It was essentially a string bikini.
-Most public beaches banned the use of these new tiny swimsuit till the 50’s.
+Most public beaches banned the use of this new tiny swimsuit till the ’50s.
 However, this wasn’t the style of two-piece that was usually worn in the ’40s – it was a little bit too revealing.

-By the late 1940’s, one and two peice swimsuits were loosing even more modesty.
-The strapless two peice was especially popular to those brave enough to wear them.
-By the 1950’s nearly all swimsuits were strapless.
+By the late 1940s, one and two piece swimsuits were losing even more modesty.
+The strapless two piece was especially popular to those brave enough to wear them.
+By the 1950s nearly all swimsuits were strapless.
 More boning and lastix was needed to keep their shape and hold the girls in place.
-Needless to say vintage swimsuits of the 40’s and 50’s were hardly used for vigorous swimming.
-A lazy day the beach or pool was their best use.
+Needless to say vintage swimsuits of the ’40s and ’50s were hardly used for vigorous swimming.
+A lazy day at the beach or pool was their best use.

 - 1940s Bathing suit with a “skirt” bottom that extends all the way around.
 Many “skirt” suits are only skirted in the front.